 Viewed by many as Mexico's greatest-ever player, Sanchez was La Liga top scorer for four consecutive seasons in the mid-late 1980s, a remarkable record that helped him register 234 goals in the division.

-One of the few players in this list still playing today, the French Ballon d'Or winner spent most of his career banging goals in for Madrid, notching an impressive tally of 238 in La Liga.
+A 2022 Ballon d'Or winner who left Real Madrid for Al-Ittihad in 2023, the Frenchman spent most of his career banging goals in for Madrid, notching an impressive tally of 238 in La Liga.

 Bronze place is taken by Spanish great Telmo Zarra, a Bilbao legend who bagged a remarkable 251 goals during the 1940s and 50s, winning the Pichichi Award on five occasions.